-If an adult family member cannot be present on the scheduled date, the family should request that the BHA reschedule the inspection.
-The BHA and family will agree on a new inspection date that generally should take place within 14 days of the originally-scheduled date.
-The BHA may schedule an inspection more than 14 days after the original date for good cause.
+If an adult cannot be present on the scheduled date, the family should request that the BHA reschedule the inspection.
+The BHA and family will agree on a new inspection date that generally should take place within five business days of the originally scheduled date.
+The BHA may schedule an inspection more than five business days after the original date for good cause.